Unit 2: Examining the Distribution of Mass Wasting Events

 Unit 2 Datasets

 The essential datasets necessary for completion of Unit 2 are the LSI_Calculation toolbox, Arizona data, and Puerto Rico data.
+Sample completed LSI raster datasets that could be referenced by the instructor are included in the Unit 3 web page Datasets section.

 - LSI_Calculation Toolbox (Zip Archive 3kB Jan9 19) - toolbox that calculates the LSI for classified rasters.